-However, you can define additional partitions (also called named partitions) and divide your license estate between all partitions (that is, named partitions and the default partition).
-Each partition contains license counts for one or more features, which can be allocated to client devices or users.
-It is important to note that in a partition, licenses are not assigned to individual client devices or users.
-Instead, counts allocated to a partition can be accessed by a number of devices or users that meet certain criteria, such as, for example, be member of a particular business unit or have a certain hostid.
+Thus, a license server serves licenses from its default license pool and any named license pools that you create.
+Each named license pool contains license counts for one or more features, which can be allocated to client devices or users.
+It is important to note that in a named license pool, licenses are not assigned to individual client devices or users.
+Instead, counts allocated to a named license pool can be accessed by a number of devices or users that meet certain criteria, such as, for example, be member of a particular business unit or have a certain hostid.
 Allocated license counts can be checked out by any device or user that fulfills the specified criteria.

 As the license server administrator, you can choose to allocate the entire pool of licenses, a portion of the licenses, or none of the licenses.
-Any license that is not allocated remains in the default partition and is available to any device on a first-come-first-served basis.
+Any license that is not allocated to a named license pool remains in the default license pool and is available to any device on a first-come-first-served basis.

-The following sections provide information about partitions on the FlexNet Embedded license server:
+The following sections provide information about named license pools on the FlexNet Embedded license server:

+- Named License Pool Terminology

-- Defining Partitions Using a Model Definition - Model Definition Components - Server Behavior When Distributing Feature Counts to Partitions - Server Behavior when Assigning Features to Clients - Partitions vs. Reservations - Limitations of Partitions
+- Introduction to the Model Definition

+- Model Definition Components

+- Server Behavior When Distributing Feature Counts to Named License Pools

+- Server Behavior when Assigning Features to Clients

+- Named License Pools vs. Reservations

+- Limitations of Named License Pools